riot-ml/riot/README.md

 It was heavily inspired by [eio][eio] by the OCaml Multicore team and [miou][miou] by [Calascibetta Romain](https://twitter.com/Dinoosaure) and the [Robur team](https://robur.coop/), as I learned more about Algebraic Effects.
+In particular the `Proc_state` is based on the `State` module in Miou.

+And a thousand thanks to [Calascibetta Romain](https://twitter.com/Dinoosaure) and [Antonio Monteiro](https://twitter.com/_anmonteiro) for the discussions and feedback.

 [eio]: https://github.com/ocaml-multicore/eio
 [miou]: https://github.com/robur-coop/miou